Oklahoma Books: Best Books Set in the Sooner State

 This YA dual timeline read is a fictionalized account of the 1921 Tulsa Race Massacre.
 Rowan is a present-day 17-year-old about to start her important summer internship when workers discover a skeleton on her property during the renovation of a building.

-Her story alternates with William Tillman, a 17-year-old in 1921, whose misguided attempt to “protect” a girl he had a crush on triggers more death, destruction, and division than he could have predicted.
+Her story alternates with William Tillman, a 17-year-old in 1921, whose misguided attempt to “protect” a girl he had a crush on triggered more death, destruction, and division than he could have predicted.

 For decades, the story of what happened in Tulsa in 1921 was buried.
 Despite living 20 minutes from the site, Melissa was never taught about it in school.
-So she was horrified 10 years ago when she learned about what was then referred to by a less accurate name, the Tulsa Race Riot.
-She asked around at that time (~2010), and few locals knew about it.
-So Melissa turned to books to learn more and highly recommends Hannibal B. Johnson’s Black Wall Street if you’d like a well-researched non-fiction read, and we also suggest Black Birds in the Sky for a YA non-fiction option.
+So she was horrified in 2010 when she learned about what was then referred to by a less accurate name, the Tulsa Race Riot.
+So she turned to books to learn more and recommends the first book she read about the massacre, Hannibal B. Johnson’s Black Wall Street.
+Today, information is more readily available, including at the Black Wall Street museum, which opened in 2021.

 Book Summary